pinterf/amDCT/README.md

 See documentation separately.

+Build intructions: see below.

 ## Changelog
+- (20241217) v1.4.2 (no release)

+  - Source: remove mmx, threading to c++17 to make it more gcc/minGW friendly
+  - gcc/minGW build possible
+  - C only (zero Intel Intrinsics dependency) is possible by not defining "INTEL_INTRINSICS"
+  - Add CMake build environment

 - (20241210) v1.4.2
   - Rewrite all external assembly codes (fdct, idct, h263 and mpeg quant-dequants) to Intel intrinsics.
     It's now quicker - sometimes significantly - than the original.